 In Australia, research suggests that once Indigenous students graduate from Year 12, they have roughly the same opportunities in life as non-Indigenous students, that the ‘gap’ becomes negligent.
 It is the vision of CFF that every Indigenous student, urban, regional or remote attain this level of education in order to be empowered to make informed decisions about their life and the life of their families.

-The grant will be used directly towards the Cathy Freeman Foundation Education Program, specifically towards the 'Sprints' 'Starting Block' & Horizons Projects.
+This grant will be used directly towards the Cathy Freeman Foundation Education Program, specifically towards the 'Sprints' 'Starting Block' & Horizons Projects.